HashCash-Consultants/hcnet-core/docs/software/admin.md

   * HcNet-core needs access to a database (postgresql for example), which may reside on a different machine on the network
   * other connections can safely be blocked
 * **inbound**: HcNet-core exposes an *unauthenticated* HTTP endpoint on port `HTTP_PORT` (default 11626)
-  * it is used by other systems (such as Horizon) to submit transactions (so may have to be exposed to the rest of your internal ips)
+  * it is used by other systems (such as Aurora) to submit transactions (so may have to be exposed to the rest of your internal ips)
   *  query information (info, metrics, ...) for humans and automation
   *  perform administrative commands (schedule upgrades, change log levels, ...)